 The stars aligned, I ended up with a traditional green and gold dress for the first day of Eid, a green shayla, and green and gold shoes.
 I also got a white, blue, and brown cotton dress for the remaining days with a brown shayla.
 Four hours after we started, we headed home, where we accessorized and finalized our outfits.

-To the left are dresses similar to what some girls wear to prom, to the
+To the left are dresses similar to what some girls wear to prom, to the right are more traditional dresses, like the one I will be wearing. |

 A baking day.
 My host mother woke us up for a quick breakfast and a day in the kitchen.
 First, I made chocolate cookies with my little host sister, while my older sister made a coconut and semolina cake.
 Then everyone (two sisters, two brothers, and my host mother) except my host dad worked to construct desserts made from spiced mashed dates, Marielle tea biscuit cookies, and coconut.